 I'm a faculty/staff member.
-My unvaccinated child was exposed to COVID-19 at school.
-They need to quarantine at home for the next two weeks.
+My child was exposed to COVID-19 at school.
+They need to quarantine at home.
 What should I do in this situation?
 Do I also need to quarantine?
 Can I go to work in person?

 Generally, unless your child tests positive for COVID-19, you are not considered a close contact of a positive case.
-If your child does test positive during their quarantine (or if your child develops symptoms and is presumed positive), you should follow the guidance for testing and/or quarantine after close contact with a positive case depending on your vaccination status.
-Unvaccinated individuals need to quarantine for 14 days following close contact with a positive case.
-Vaccinated individuals do not need to quarantine, but they do need to do follow-up testing.
+If your child does test positive during their quarantine (or if your child develops symptoms and is presumed positive), you should follow the guidance for a high-risk close contact.
+Please see pugetsound.edu/closecontact or email firstname.lastname@example.org for further guidance if your child tests positive.

 For inquiries regarding time off and use of sick or personal leave to stay home with your child/family member, please consult human resources.

 If someone in my class tests positive for COVID-19, do I need to quarantine?
 Does the whole class need to quarantine?
 How does contact tracing work for a classroom exposure?